hyparxis/gym-cassie/README.md

 2. Place ```mjpro150/``` and ```mjkey.txt``` in the ```cassie/cassiemujoco``` folder (see http://www.mujoco.org/ for info on downloading MuJoCo and obtaining a license).
 4. Run ```$ pip install -e .``` in root folder (the one that contains setup.py).

-Note: I'm currently including a binary of the Cassie MuJoCo C library in gym_cassie/cassiemujoco (see: https://github.com/osudrl/cassie-mujoco-sim).
+Note: I'm currently including a binary of the Cassie MuJoCo C library libcassiemujoco.so in gym_cassie/cassiemujoco (see: https://github.com/osudrl/cassie-mujoco-sim).
 If you'd like to modify/build that binary from source, note that this repo currently uses a modified version of cassie-mujoco-sim with a foot position API.
 For now see my fork of the former here: https://github.com/p-morais/cassie-mujoco-sim.

 To test installation:
 ```